MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define OPTION_VALUE 22    // this setting is "22"
 ```

 ## Sources of Documentation

-While we're getting this site together, the most authoritative source on configuration options will always be **the configuration files themselves**.
+The most authoritative source on configuration details will always be **the configuration files themselves**.
 They provide good descriptions of each option, and are themselves the source for most of the information presented here.

 If you've never configured and calibrated a RepRap machine before, here are some good resources: